nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/how-to-customize-email-templates.md

 5. When you're done, click **Save**.
     Your mail template is saved and can be used in [automation chains]({{page page='how-to-create-an-automation-chain'}}).

-## Overriding Default Alert Emails
+## Updating Default Alert Emails

 {{! excerpt}}

-Default templates for mail notifications can be overridden.
+Default templates for mail notifications can be updated.
 Just follow those steps:

 {{! /excerpt}}

-1. Create a new **Templates** > **Mail Templates** feature in Studio.
-Choose ID among the ones that are used in the default product, like `subscriptionsUpdated` for instance (see the [list of all alert templates](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewContribution/org.nuxeo.ecm.platform.notification.service.NotificationContrib--templates)).
+1. Go to **Templates > Mail Templates**.
+1. Click on the line of the mail template to be updated.
-2. Fill in the content of the email that you want to be sent.
+1. Update the content of the email that you want to be sent.
     ![]({{file name='studio_mailtemplate_content_2.png'}} ?w=500,border=true)
     If you want to copy from the default content of the template, you can have a look at it from [GitHub](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-platform-notification/nuxeo-platform-notification-core/src/main/resources/templates).
 3. Save.